Cartola

 Angenor de Oliveira, known as Cartola (Portuguese for top hat), (/pt/; October 11, 1908 – November 30, 1980) was a Brazilian singer, composer and poet considered to be a major figure in the development of samba.
+Cartola got his name from the hat which he used to protect his hair while laying cement in his younger years as a brick layer.
+He helped to start the Estação primeira da Mangueira samba school in 1928.
+His work was popular throughout the 30s, he disappeared from the samba scene in the 40s until 1956.
+In 1964, together with his wife Zica, he opened a restaurant called Zicartola which featured live samba.
+In 1974 he began to record solo albums and in 1978 held his first solo live performance at age 70.

 Cartola composed, alone or with partners, more than 500 songs.

 Biography

 Angenor de Oliveira was born in 1908 in the Catete neighborhood, in the city of Rio de Janeiro.
 He was the oldest of eight children of the couple Sebastião Joaquim de Oliveira and Aída Gomes de Oliveira.
 Although he was given the name Agenor, he was registered as Angenor - a fact that he would only discover many years later, when he was preparing the papers for his marriage to Dona Zica in the 1960s.
 In order not to have to arrange for a name change at the notary, from then on he officially signed his name as Angenor de Oliveira.

 His maternal family was from Campos dos Goytacazes, and his ancestors were slaves of the first Baron of Carapebus.
 His maternal grandfather, Luís Cipriano Gomes, a famous cook, worked in Macaé, until he was recruited and sent to Rio de Janeiro to serve the President Nilo Peçanha at the Catete Palace.

+As a child he watched his own father play the guitar and cavaquinho.
 When he was eight years old, his family moved to Laranjeiras, where he came into contact with the carnival ranches "União da Aliança" and "Arrepiados" - in the latter he played the cavaquinho, a musical instrument given to him by his father when he was only 8 or 9 years old, which he also did in the Epiphany parades.
 He was so enthusiastic about the "Arrepiados" that later, when he participated in the foundation of the samba school Estação Primeira de Mangueira, he suggested that the colors of this ranch - green and pink - be the same as those of the nascent organization, which would become one of the most revered symbols in the world of samba.
 On the other hand, Carlos Cachaça, another founder of Mangueira, said that there had been an old ranch on Mangueira hill called Caçadores da Floresta, which colors were exactly green and pink.

 In 1919, driven by financial difficulties, the Oliveiras moved to Mangueira, then a small, growing favela with less than fifty shacks.
 Soon, another resident of Mangueira, Carlos Cachaça, six years older than Cartola, would become, besides a lifelong friend, his most constant partner in dozens of sambas.